Frequently asked Questions About Our Program

 Q: Do you offer transportation?

-A: Transportation is offered to some of the Head Start classrooms.
-There are designated bus stops, which does not include house-to-house bus stops.
+A: Transportation is offered to some center-based Head Start classrooms.
+There are designated bus stops, which do not include house-to-house stops.
 Bus stops are developed to accommodate those who need transportation.

 Q: Do you offer naptime?

 A: A specific naptime is not offered.
-However, quiet learning is built into the daily schedule to offer the children a “break.”
-If a child falls asleep during school hours they will be allowed to sleep.
-Each classroom has a cozy corner where children can spend time by themselves.
+However, quiet learning is built into the daily schedule to offer the children a “break”.
+If a child falls asleep during school hours, they will be allowed to sleep.
+Each classroom has a cozy corner where children can spend quiet time by themselves.

 Q: Do you offer meals?

-Q: Can you bring snacks into the classroom?
+Q: Can snacks be brought into the classroom?

-A: Food is not allowed to be brought into any classroom or socialization due to allergy and other medical concerns.
-Breakfast and lunch is provided to all children in all classrooms each day and a snack is provided at every Early Head Start socializations.
+A: Outside food is not allowed to be brought into any classroom or Early Head Start socialization.
+Breakfast and lunch are provided to all children enrolled in Head Start classrooms each day, and snacks are provided are every Early Head Stat monthly socialization.

 Q: What will my child need to attend?

-A: Everything your child will need for school will be provided by Program.
-If you would like to provide a backpack for your child you can, or we can help as well.
-Backpacks are used to exchange and send home notes, newsletter and other items in the classroom setting.
-All other materials (pencils, crayons, etc.) are provided.
+A: Everything your child will need for school will be provided by the program.
+If you would like to provide a backpack for your child, you can, or we can help with that.
+Backpacks are used to exchange and send home notes, newsletters, and other items from BTHS, Inc. staff.
+All other materials (pencils, crayons, toys, etc.) are provided by BTHS, Inc.

 Q: Do you offer before school and/or after school care?

-A: We do not.
-However, the Family Advocate in your area can assist you in finding other programs that offer before and/or after school care.
+A: BTHS, Inc. does not offer before or after school care hours.
+The Family Advocate for your classroom can assist you in finding other programs in the area that offer before and/or after school care.